Global Meetings Industry Day

 1 – Host an event and tell us about it.

 On GMID, participants across the globe host events to honor the activation.
 In fact, last year, we saw events in 30 countries to celebrate GMID.

 WHAT YOU CAN DO: If you choose to host a GMID event in your community, tell us about it here.
 These events spread awareness, underscore our message and prove that we are leading by example.

 2 – Post on your social media channels using our Social Media Guide.

-Whether you’re communicating to business leaders, industry colleagues or members of Congress—our social media guide provides messaging points and data helpful to convey to any audience.
-We’ve included copy and graphics for you to use in both the weeks prior to GMID and on April 7.
-If you choose to engage with Congress, tag their social media handles to ensure they see your content.
-Get Creative!
-Leverage Reels and Stories to show real-time examples and highlight safe meetings that are happening on GMID and throughout the year.
-We’ve also provided three short videos in the toolkit to add to your content calendar.
-Remember to tag #iHeartTally and #GMID2022 to join the industry wide conversation.
+WHAT YOU CAN DO: Whether you’re communicating to business leaders, industry colleagues or members of Congress—our social media guide provides messaging points and data helpful to convey to any audience.
+We’ve included copy and graphics for you to use in both the weeks prior to GMID and on March 30.
+Remember to tag #iHeartTally and #GMID2023 to join the industry wide conversation.

 3 – Engage with the media, local elected officials and Members of Congress.

 We are making it easy to engage with leaders at the highest levels.
 Remind the media and policymakers that meetings matter by using our key messages document and social media guide to gain media attention surrounding the economic benefits, interpersonal benefits and societal benefits to in-person meetings and events.
 As a result of last year’s participation and utilization of this tool, GMID received nearly 300 media mentions.